blackburn32/What-is-Thy-Offering/README.md

 -- End of Example --

-Then, supposing the user selected "Exchange 3 gold for 2 food," the second screen could appear as:
+Then, supposing the player selected "Exchange 3 gold for 2 food," the second screen could appear as:

 The traders are happy to exchange your gold for some of their food.
 Your food stores are replenished.